bforsbe/OccuPy/README.md

 Docstring:
 Estimate the confidence of each voxel, given the data and the solvent model

-The estiamte is based on the relative probability of each voxel value pertaining to non-solvent or solvenr model
+The estimate is based on the relative probability of each voxel value pertaining to non-solvent or solvenr model

 :param data:                input array
 :param solvent_paramters:   solvent model parameters, gaussian (scale, mean, var)